ChangePool/FamilyDAO/README.md

 ## Expected Contributions

-Research and development of FamilyDAO would benefit from contributions by the following CHG resources:
+Research and development of FamilyDAO would benefit from contributions by the following Center for Humane Technology resources:

 * Senior Director of Strategy and Impact
 * Research Team